-Pigs are a good animal model for research into new treatments for diseases and for clinical validation of medical and surgical devices.
-Over the past decades, they have been used more and more, attracting the interest of scientists around the world.
+Pigs are a good animal model for research of new disease treatments and for clinical validation of medical and surgical devices.
+Over the past decades, their use has increased and is attracting the interest of scientists around the world.

 The swine model has physiological and physical similarities to human beings.
 Scientific evidence supports this similarity that most systems and organs have between pigs and human beings.
 Including: digestive, urinary, cardiovascular and nervous system, together with the skin and dental structure.
 Pigs are easy to handle, given their domesticated behaviour.
 They are good models for specific pathologies and there is a good knowledge of the animal.
 As with other domestic species, pigs have been widely investigated and their pathologies are well known.
 The use of pigs as a research large animal model has better social acceptance than other species such as dogs or primates.

 Some of the key biomedicine areas where the pig model is used are pharmacology; including pharmacokinetics, pharmacodynamics, toxicology studies and disease models; surgery to study new surgical techniques, minimally invasive surgical techniques, transplants or surgical robotics; testing and validating medical devices where their similar sized organs and structures make them a very adequate model; and to develop new functional foods.

 |Specipig miniature pig||Domestic pig|